Conformal Embeddings via Heat Kernel: G unther's iteration and the modification to conformal case

-where $f$ is a `small' symmetric 2-tensors, and $\nabla$ is the Levi-Civita connection of $(M,g)$.
+Let's begin with the assumption that $u$ is given readily as an almost conformal map, which satisfies where $f$ is a `small' symmetric 2-tensor, and $\nabla$ is the Levi-Civita connection of $(M,g)$.
 To attain our goal of this paper, it will suffice to find a map $u+v :M \longrightarrow \mathbb{R}^N$ that solves the equation